-Add breakpoint by clicking on the line number:
+Add a breakpoint by clicking on the line number:

 Run the code in the browser, when the debugger stops, you can use the usual things to debug your code including: